taikun114/Mocolamma/README.md

 > [!NOTE]
 > Ollama's image generation feature is currently in beta.
 It may stop working due to future changes in the Ollama API specification.\
-> Also, as of March 2026, using the image generation feature with Ollama requires using a Mac computer with Apple silicon as the Ollama server.
+> Also, as of May 2026, using the image generation feature with Ollama requires using a Mac computer with Apple silicon as the Ollama server.

 ### Privacy and Security
 Mocolamma **does not collect any information about users**.\
 Usage data and crash reports of users who have enabled "Share with App Developers" in the system settings "Analytics & Improvements" may be shared, but **the app itself doesn't have any functionality to collect and send information**.
-You can安心 use it even if you're concerned about privacy.
+You can use it with peace of mind even if you're concerned about privacy.

 ### App Store Review Requests
 The App Store version periodically (but very infrequently) displays a screen asking users to review the app on the App Store (Review Request Screen).